An overly built-up former borough situated north of Tottenham

 The area beside the River Lea continues to provide some of the prime opportunities for initiatives of various kinds, although parts have green-belt protection and others may be ring-fenced for industrial use despite the council’s desire for more housing.

 Warehouses, business centres and superstores have filled disused industrial sites and some new housing has been built in the locality formerly known as Marsh Side.
-The regeneration of Edmonton Green has been the largest project undertaken in the district in the past quarter century – but a much bigger one is yet to come at Meridian Water, if all goes to plan.
+The regeneration of Edmonton Green has been the largest project undertaken in the district in the past quarter century – but a much bigger one is now under development at Meridian Water.

 At the 2011 census Edmonton had almost 9,000 residents of Turkish or Turkish Cypriot heritage, accounting for more than 10 per cent of the district’s total population.
 Edmonton also has significant numbers of residents of black African and black Caribbean descent but relatively few Asians.

 The play The Merry Devil of Edmonton was published in 1608 and performed at the Globe.
 Supposedly based on a true story, it tells of a prankster who on one occasion fools the Devil himself.

 Edmonton gave its name to the Hudson’s Bay Company’s Edmonton House in Alberta, Canada in 1785 and thence to the settlement that grew up around it, which is now far larger than its progenitor.

 The poet John Keats lived on Church Street from 1805 to 1815, first in his grandmother’s house and then in the attic above the cottage surgery at 7 Church Street, where he served an apprenticeship as a surgeon-apothecary.

 Postal districts: N9 and N18